 Is Omnisend easy to use?
 Is Mailchimp more user-friendly?

-Well, the answer is that these are both very easy to use tools due to a clean, intuitive interface.
+Well, the answer is that these are both very easy-to-use tools due to their clean, intuitive interface.

 That said, there are a couple of things that could be improved in each.